fdw/rofi-rbw/README.md

 ## Features
 - Autotype password or username (`Enter`/`Alt+3` and `Alt+2`, respectively)
 - Autotype username and password (with a `tab` character in between) with `Alt+1` (and copy TOTP to clipboard)
+- Configure autotyping either as a keybinding or by having a `_autotype` field in your credential
 - Copy username, password or TOTP to the clipboard (`Alt+u`, `Alt+p` and `Alt+t`, respectively)
 - Show an autotype menu with all fields